stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   … usual stuff …
 ```

-It's also possible to inline specialized version of a function (vanilla
+It's also possible to inline the specialized version of a function (vanilla
-specialization disables inlinig as will be demonstrated later in the
+specialization disables inlining as will be demonstrated later in the
 tutorial) using the `SPECIALIZE INLINE` pragma.
 It may be surprising, but it
 will even work with self-recursive functions.
 The motivation here is the
 fact that a polymorphic function, unlike a function that works with concrete
 types, may actually use different instances when it's called in different
 contexts, so inlining specialized versions of the function does not
-necessarily diverges.
+necessarily diverge.
 An obvious consequence of this is that GHC can also go
-into an infinite loop, so be careful. `SPECIALIZE NOINLINE` variant is also
+into an infinite loop, so be careful.
+A `SPECIALIZE NOINLINE` variant is
-available.
+also available.

 For a practical example let's try to start with this code: